kodell80305/dune-weaver-wled/README.md

 cd dune-weaver-wled
 sudo python install_scripts/startService.py start
 ```
-That's it, you're done.
-I've tried to make this as simple as possible for people to try.
+That's it, you're done as far as the software is concerned.
 Wait until the service has started and open a browser with the address of your Raspberry Pi.

+If you want to actually see the LEDs you'll need to hook up the data up to GPIO 18.

 ## If you're still here